Kyle Pitts Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 - Pitts put together a 163-yard performance against the Dolphins last week on seven catches (23.3 yards per catch) while being targeted eight times.

-- Over his last three outings, Pitts has collected 332 yards on 20 receptions with one touchdown, averaging 110.7 yards per game, on 27 targets.
+- During his last three games, Pitts has 20 receptions (27 targets) for 332 yards and one touchdown, averaging 110.7 yards per game.

 Pitts' Atlanta Teammates